sejalsahu01/Titanic-training-dataset-/README.md

 # Titanic-training-dataset-
-Predict survival on the Titanic and get familiar with Tableau basics
+Predict survival on the Titanic and get familiar with Tableau basics by creating dashboard.